-1.3.7 Community College Adult High School Program (CCAHS) Documentation
+6. Community College Adult High School Program (CCAHS) Documentation

 This program is aimed at capturing those students leaving high school to attend a Community College Adult High School Program.
 The state board policy that addresses the program indicates that students who leave high school to attend an approved North Carolina CCAHS program shall be coded with the W2T code in PowerSchool.
-This code indicates the student's intent to complete high school in the adult setting.
+This code indicates the student's intent to complete a high school diploma in the adult setting.